 UUA.org and UUA Blog Commenting Policy

 All participants offering comments on UUA.org pages or UUA blogs are required to follow these guidelines (unless other guidelines are included on the blog itself).
-Those violating the following guidelines may have their comments removed or blocked by the blog administrator.
+Those violating the following guidelines may have their comments removed or blocked by an administrator.

-5. Promote the discussion, rather than your own interests.
-This blog is not an appropriate venue for posters’ advertisements, promotions, campaigns, or solicitations; use your best judgment and we’ll use ours.
+- Promote the discussion, rather than your own interests.
+This site is not an appropriate venue for posters’ advertisements, promotions, campaigns, or solicitations; use your best judgment and we’ll use ours.

 Thanks for being part of our UUA online community!